marcuasc/Webutvikling-2/README.md

 We have added a snapshot test for `PoetryDisplay`, `AudioDisplay` and `ArtworkDisplay`.
 A snapshot of what the components renders have been stored in the project, and the tests compares the rendered components to that of the snapshot.
 Any changes will give a failed test.

 The project is responsive, and works well on all devices and screen-sizes.
-We have manually tested on a computer with various window-sizes, and on an iPhone.
+We have manually tested on a windows machine with various window-sizes (chrome), a macbook with various window-sizes (chrome) and on an iPhone (safari).
 All components renders correctly and has the wanted layout.